andyvanee/synchroversion/README.md

 directory.
 The producer and consumer are never accessing the same file at the same time.

+My initial prototype was written in bash, but this version is in PHP since it's what I'm currently working in.
+Since the format is completely text file based, it is language agnostic and should be quite simple to implement in other languages as well.

 ### producer.php

 ```php
 <?php
 $sync = new Synchroversion\Synchroversion(dirname(__FILE__), 'syslog');
 $sync->exec(function () {
     return file_get_contents('/var/log/system.log');
 });
 ```

 You initialize it with the directory for the "root" as well as a name for your